 The Second Professional Year focuses on mechatronics system design, control engineering, embedded systems, computational mechanical analysis, and power electronics.

 The Third Professional Year allows students to take courses that suit their specific interest, and includes courses on electronics, aerodynamics, robotics and computer vision.
 All students also take a course on modern control theory and complete a design and research project, which typically are real-life engineering projects offered by industry partners.

-Graduates with a Mechatronics Engineering degree can take up careers in a wide spectrum of industries where the interaction of software and a physical system plays a major role, including the robotics, aerospace, chemical, gaming, internet/cloud/software, defence, automotive and manufacturing industries.
+Graduates with a Mechatronics Engineering degree can take up careers in a wide spectrum of industries, including the robotics, aerospace, chemical, gaming, internet/cloud/software, defence, automotive and manufacturing industries.
 Mechatronics graduates also work in businesses that require extensive computer infrastructure and algorithms, such as banking and commerce.

-Within these industries, graduates may be design engineers, software engineers, project planners, product designers or project managers.
+Within these industries, Mechatronics Engineering graduates may be design engineers, software engineers, project planners, product designers or project managers.

 For further career information, please go to www.canterbury.ac.nz/careers